What are Prefabs?

 Prefabs abstract API consumption complexity

 Prefabs are essential tools in abstracting the complexity associated with API consumption and saving a lot of time.
 Business developers in an enterprise usually find it difficult to understand the intricacies of the APIs because of the technical nature of its existence.
-In the example above, instead of using a Fbpost Prefab, if the user had to directly work with the Facebook APIs, then that immediately increases the complexity associated with the task manifold.
-API complexities range from understanding technologies like OAUTH for authentication to understanding the semantics associated with APIs itself.
+In the example above, instead of using a Fb post Prefab, if the user had to directly work with the Facebook APIs, then that immediately increases the complexity associated with the task manifold.
+API complexities range from understanding technologies like OAUTH for authentication to understanding the semantics associated with APIs themselves.
 But what if these complexities are abstracted and presented as simple intuitive UI components? …that is exactly what a Prefab does.
-Of course, there is an one time effort in creating the Prefab itself, but WaveMaker envisions an app and Prefab marketplace where these common utility Prefabs can be just got out of the box and integrated into the app.
+Of course, there is a one-time effort in creating the Prefab itself, but WaveMaker envisions an app and Prefab marketplace where these common utility Prefabs can be just got out of the box and integrated into the app.

 Prefabs to assemble your apps

-In WaveMaker, Prefabs are used like any other UI widgets.
-All that user has to do is to drag and drop these Prefabs onto the canvas.
+In WaveMaker, Prefabs are used like any other UI widget.
+All that user has to do is drag and drop these Prefabs onto the canvas.
 Prefabs use their REST API layer to communicate with the parent app (see Fig-3).
 Applications can be built as stackable layers of Prefabs.

 Prefabs to integrate 3rd party widgets

 Prefabs are powerful tools for extending the capabilities of the WaveMaker Studio.
 Whenever the developer feels that a particular widget, available externally, is not available natively in the WaveMaker Studio library, he or she can immediately integrate that external 3rd party widget into the WaveMaker Studio library using Prefabs.
 Prefabs in a way extend the capabilities of the studio through this approach.
 In one of my earlier blogs, I had explained in detail how you can integrate an external 3rd party Jquery widget.